What is KOHO?

 There's also a Credit Builder feature, which helps build your credit history.
 Just subscribe in the app and make sure you've got the fee covered for the next six months.
 We report to a major credit bureau.

 And when you tell friends about us, you both get $20.
-Or three free months of Extra plan which means more cash back, interest, and more money in your account.
+Or two free months of Everything plan which means more cash back, interest, and more money in your account.

 *Interest rates are per year, calculated daily, paid monthly, and can change at any time without notice.